sashapevzner/sashapevzner.github.io/_pages/about.md

 #### About me

 Hi!
 I am a Zelevinsky postdoctoral fellow at Northeastern University studying commutative algebra, invariant theory, and combinatorics.
-In May 2024, I defended my PhD in Mathematics at the University of Minnesota, under the advisement of [Vic Reiner](https://www-users.cse.umn.edu/~reiner/).
+I received my PhD in 2024 from the University of Minnesota, where I was fortunate to be supervised by Professor [Victor Reiner](https://www-users.cse.umn.edu/~reiner/).
 Broadly I enjoy working in the field of commutative algebra, and I often use free resolutions to study modules with natural symmetries.

 Below are some more specific topics that I like (not an exhaustive list!)
   * invariant theory of finite groups